 Paroxetine is an antidepressant that is used in the treatment of various mental disorders such as OCD, depression, anxiety, post-traumatic stress disorder (PTSD).
-The Brisdelle brand of Paroxetine is used in the treatment of hot flashes and night sweats that comes from menopause.
-It is sold under the trade names Paxil and Seroxat.
+In some cases, Paroxetine is also used in the treatment of hot flashes and night sweats that comes from menopause.

 The dosage for Paroxetine will be prescribed by your doctor as per your medical history, age, gender, the current medical condition and what reactions you have after the first course of medicine.
 Paroxetine is available in both tablet and liquid form.
 Generally the usual dose in adults is about 20 mg (tablet/suspension) orally once in a day.

 Take exactly as directed (do not increase dose or frequency); may take 2-3 weeks to achieve desired results; may cause physical and/or psychological dependence.
 Take in the morning to reduce the incidence of insomnia.